CoreyMacDonald/Example_R_Code/California Student Test Score Project/README.md

+# California Student Test Score Project
-Note: This project is on going, and will be periodically updated.
+## Note: This project is on going, and will be periodically updated.

 This project aims to create and model (both linear and quadratic models) various factors that affect California student's test scores using the regsubset() function.